Cycrus/Cycrus/README.md

 # WhoAmI?

-:microbe: I am a cognitive science researcher currently studying computer sciences and working in the automotive industry for development of driver monitoring systems.
+:microbe: I am a professional cognitive science researcher currently studying computer sciences and working in the automotive industry for development of driver monitoring systems.

 :microbe: I have a strong interest in neural network architectures, reinforcement learning and interdisciplinarily connecting computer sciences with psychological and cognitive concepts.